Amrita Basu: Early life

-Amrita Basu was born in December 1953 in New York, United States.
-She is the daughter of parents who worked for the United Nations.
+Amrita Basu was born in December 1953 in New York.
+Her parents worked for the United Nations.
 Her mother worked on various issues relating to women, and her father worked on issues pertaining to economics.
-She speaks Hindi, English and Punjabi and possesses moderate conversational abilities in French.

 Education and career

-Basu obtained her Bachelors in Government with a minor in Asian studies from Cornell University in Ithaca, New York in 1975.
-In 1977, Basu obtained her Masters in Political Science from Columbia University with a Certificate from the South Asian Institute.
-Basu graduated from Columbia University with a Ph.D. in Political Science in 1984.
+Basu obtained her bachelor's degree in government with a minor in Asian studies from Cornell University in 1975.
+In 1977, Basu obtained her master's degree in political science from Columbia University with a certificate from the South Asian Institute.
+Basu graduated from Columbia University with a Ph.D. in political science in 1984.

-Starting in 1981, Basu has taught in the Political Science department at Amherst College, first as an Assistant Professor.
+Starting in 1981, Basu has taught in the political science department at Amherst College, first as an assistant professor.
 In addition, she served as a visiting scholar at Columbia University during the 1986-1987 academic year.
-In 1988, she was promoted to Associate Professor at Amherst College.
-In 1994 she was promoted to Professor at Amherst College, where she continues to serve.
+In 1988, she was promoted to associate professor at Amherst College.
+In 1994 she was promoted to professor at Amherst College, where she continues to serve.
 In 2003 her position was endowed as the Domenic J. Paino 1955 Professor of Political Science and Sexuality, Women's, & Gender Studies.

 From 2001-2005 she served as the Director of the Five Colleges Women's Studies Research Center.
 From 2007 to 2010 she served as the Associate Dean of Faculty at Amherst College.